Kiswelrg/Cretue/README.md

 feel free to work on this project and bring it back to life again!

+### platform
+supports both mobile and pc. use Chrome for best experience.

 ### differences between v2 & v3 : new login method (added verification code):
 1. retspan/middleware/sys.py || added /ems/code for new login method.